Chapter 1: Introduction to Macroeconomics and its Concepts Class 12 Economics NCERT Solutions

 VI.
 HIGHER ORDER THINKING SKILLS

-1. Explain that Domestic territory is bigger than the political frontiers of a country.
+Question 1.
+Explain that Domestic territory is bigger than political frontiers of a country.

-So, it can be said that all capital goods are producer goods, but all producer goods are not capital goods.
+Answer:Producer goods: Used for production (may be consumed or reused). – Capital goods: Durable goods used repeatedly for production.
+Thus, all capital goods are producer goods, but not all producer goods are capital goods.

-3. “Machine purchased is always a final good.”
+Question 3.
+“Machine purchased is always a final good.”
 Do you agree?
-Give reasons for your answer.
+Give reasons.

-4. “Machine purchased is always a capital good.”
+Question 4.
+“Machine purchased is always a capital good.”
 Do you agree?
-Give reasons for your answer.
+Give reasons.

 VII.
 VALUE BASED QUESTION